LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220212.md

 What is the reason, we asked, what is the reason we even have Tiny in the first place?
 But we couldn't really get a conclusive answer.
 There were some who were like, "It's better for compressibility."
 Which is not wrong.
 "It's better for parsing, it's easier."
 Which is not true because they are basically the same file format.
 So the only thing is multiple mappings, multiple namespaces.
 But single files - thanks **Skyrising** - the argument was that Tiny can have a single file, but Enigma also has single file format.
 There's not much benefit to using Tiny, but we would have to maintain a lot more stuff.
 We don't feel like maintaining software which we have no use for.

 **OroArmor**: **CheaterCodes**, there's another question that's fairly similar.
 I think I'll pop in here a little bit too.
-From **Sher15**, I always forget what we call you, "If fully switching to Enigma mappings, would new features be added to the format or would it be more of a fork in the future?"
+From **sschr15**, I always forget what we call you, "If fully switching to Enigma mappings, would new features be added to the format or would it be more of a fork in the future?"

-We've talked about this a little bit, **Chris**, yeah.
+We've talked about this a little bit, **sschr15**, yeah.
 There are a couple things we do want to add to the format.
 Not too much, and it's something that can be done through a property tag on something instead of a more complete expanding of the format.
 There's not too much we want to add, but there's just a little couple things that we definitely could add that would definitely improve the format.
 But as it stands, I don't think we were super into considering that.
 I don't exactly remember from our conversation yesterday, or two days ago.

 **CheaterCodes** : That was two days ago.
 I couldn't actually find upstream of Enigma anymore.
 I'm not sure if it still exists.
 The Bitbucket link is dead, and the website links to the same Bitbucket link which is dead.
 So upstream Enigma doesn't really exist, so...
 We're now on anyway.

 And, of course, I don't think we could just keep calling it Enigma.
 We could just make it Enigma v2, we have to see how that works out.
 There's definitely going to be an RFC, and you can comment on that once we have that.
 We just wanted to give you a quick headsup on what we're talking about internally.

 **Gdude**: Alright, thanks for answering those.
-I'll take this one. **Jello** is asking, "What is the ETA for the Cozy Discord modularisation issue?
-What modules are planning to be created?"
+I'll take this one. **jamalam** is asking, "What's the ETA for cozy-discord#17, Modularization?
+And what modules are planned to be created?"
 As always, no ETA.
 Again, it's really just me working on these.
 It's going to take a while.
 I'm planning on factoring out pretty much everything that isn't Quiltingspecific though.
 So the filtering system, the user cleanup system is already done, kind of.
 What else is in there?
 The thread management system.
 Basically, everything that Cozy does will be modularised deliberately to make it possible for other bots to use the modules.
 So yeah, if you like something that Cozy does and you're not using a fork like **Chris** is, then this will be interesting for you.
 But it's going to be a while, because I have a lot to do. **LambdAurora**, you want to take that one?

-**LambdAurora**: So, "Will Quilt end up with a Biome API/~~Wanderer ~~API to make working with 1.18+ version biomes far easier?"
+**LambdAurora**: So, **woodiertexas** asks, "Will Quilt end up with a Biome API/Worldgen API to make working with 1.181+ worldgen/biomes far easier?"
 Currently, it's really hard to say when it will happen.
 Because there's a lot of modules to work on with QSL.
 The thing is, in the current ecosystem, there's not a lot of version people, so unless there's one that sits down and starts writing something, it might not happen right now.
 It's really hard to answer that question because we don't know when it will happen.

 **Gdude**: Thanks for that one **LambdAurora**.
-There's another one there from **Trollzer**, can anyone take that?
+There's another one there from **ThatTrollzer**, can anyone take that?

-**Glitch**: **Trollzer** asked, "Will Loader still support the Tiny Mappings?"
+**Glitch**: **ThatTrollzer** asked, "With the switch to Enigma mappings, will Loader still support loading Tiny mappings?"
 I can't see a reason why we'd remove support for the Tiny Mappings, so yeah, I can't see why we would do that, basically.

 **Gdude**: There's no reason to not support that, so probably it will support them.
 Yeah, that makes sense.